OGGM/oggm/docs/practicalities.rst

   git hash (you can use a
   `git tag <https://stackoverflow.com/questions/13685920/install-specific-git-commit-with-pip>`_
   as well).
 If you do that, you might want to run the tests once first to make sure that it works as expected.
-You can do that by replacing `YOUR_RUN_SCRIPT_HERE` with `pytest --pyargs oggm --run-slow`!
+You can do that by replacing ``YOUR_RUN_SCRIPT_HERE`` with ``pytest --pyargs oggm --run-slow``!
 - finally, the `YOUR_RUN_SCRIPT_HERE` is the actual command you want to run from this container!
 Most of the time, it will be a call to your python script.

-We recommend to keep these `cluster` scripts alongside your code and data, so that you can trace them later on.
+We recommend to keep these scripts alongside your code and data, so that you can trace them later on.

 Data storage